Netto Question: The judicial action

 Under the allegation that the heirs were committing a crime by enslaving people already declared free, Gama obtained success with the Santos forum, when the judge determined the liberation of all the slaves.

 Through a delaying tactic by José Bonifácio, the case went to another legal instance and thus the release of the victims was postponed.
-In these instances, the case was favored in favor of Gama.
+In these instances, the case was ruled in favor of Gama.

 In 1872, the action reached the Supreme Court of Justice (STJ), in Rio de Janeiro.
-At this court, the action was represented by the lawyer, journalist and politician Saldanha Marinho, since the STJ did not accept the work Gama outside São Paulo.
+At this court, the action was represented by the lawyer, journalist and politician Saldanha Marinho, since the STJ did not accept the work of Gama outside of the São Paulo jurisdiction.
 However, the final argument was prepared by Luís Gama.

 Conclusions

-The ministers of the STJ accepted the thesis of Luís Gama/Saldanha Marinho, with reservations, when the full freedom of the captives could only happen 12 years after the drafting of the will.
+The ministers of the STJ accepted the thesis of Luís Gama and Saldanha Marinho, with reservations, when the full freedom of the captives could only happen 12 years after the drafting of the will.
 The will was drawn up in 1866.
 In other words, the captives had to provide forced services for Ferreira Netto's heirs until 1878, when they would finally be free.

 Freedom

 Luís Gama considered the "conditional freedom" as a defeat, but abolitionists celebrated it as a victory, because never in the history of Brazil had there been a collective freedom of this size.
-IN addition, there was no records in the history of the continent of a similar action with a higher number than the "Netto Question".
+In addition, there were no records in the history of the continent of a similar action with a higher number than the "Netto Question".
 The final result was little reported in the country, because most of the Brazilian press was linked to the slaveholding landowners, so they feared that the repercussion could generate new lawsuits.

 Total freedom only occurred in 1878, at the end of the deadline set by the STJ; however, of the 217 slaves, only 130 remained alive to enjoy the freedom won, exactly a decade before the abolition of slavery in Brazil.
 Due to José Bonifácio's actions in favor of the slave-owning family, the friendship between him and Luís Gama was broken.